superma312/node-mongoose/README.md

 - MongoDB connection with Mongoose
 - Joi for API request validation
 - dayjs for handling dates
-- Jest with mongodb-memory-server for testing
+- Jest with mongodb-memory-server and supertest for testing

 ## Installation